-Part II of the Children and Young Persons Act 1963, in conjunction with by-laws made by the London Borough of Hammersmith & Fulham, Royal Borough of Kensington and Chelsea and Westminster City Council, regulates the employment of children under compulsory school age.
+Part II of the Children and Young Persons Act 1963, in conjunction with by-laws made by Westminster City Council, regulates the employment of children under compulsory school age.
 Pupils whose 16th birthday falls between 1 September and 31 August will be of compulsory school age until the end of the last Friday in June of the year in question.
 It makes no difference whether they have National Insurance numbers or not.
-You must apply to the ACE team, for a permit, and you must only employ a child in a way which is consistent with the permit you receive.
+You must apply to the schools admissions team, for a permit, and you must only employ a child in a way which is consistent with the permit you receive.

 You must notify us that you have employed a child within 1 week of doing so.
 We will issue a permit for the employment, provided:

 You commit an offence if you employ a child in breach of the by-laws and if convicted you may be fined up to £1000 in a magistrate’s court.
-Children may only be employed in street trading if aged 14 years or over employed by their parents in possession a street trader’s licence issued by the ACE team.
+Children may only be employed in street trading if aged 14 years or over employed by their parents in possession a street trader’s licence issued by the Access to Education team.

 Examples of work usually approved: